-Bluetooth neckband headphones typically offer a longer battery life and features due to the additional internal space for components compared to a regular set of wireless earphones.
-If you don’t like the design of the neckband style, then take a look at our list of the best wireless earphones of 2016.
+Bluetooth Neckband headphones typically offer a longer battery life and features due to the additional internal space for components compared to a regular set of wireless earphones.
+If you don’t like the design of the neckband style, then you might consider looking at True Wireless in-ear headphones.

 Over the past two years, I have reviewed countless in-ear Bluetooth headphones and so far I’ve only found one set that has had a reliable connection.
 This is why I tend to favour the neckband headphone style.

 For those of you that do like the idea of absolutely no wires, check out my review of the Soul X-Shocks as these are the only ones that I know of that have a rock-solid connection.